equinix-labs/openstack-neturon-equinix-metal/README.md

     mechanism_drivers=equinix
     ```

-2. Run `stack.sh` to deploy OpenStack with the `networking-equinix` plugin enabled.
+2. Run `stack.sh` to deploy OpenStack with the `openstack-neutron-equinix-metal` plugin enabled.